RaymondDoerr/emp/README.md

 ![Magnet Test](Images/hardware.png)

 ## VHB Tape
 Don't skimp on the VHB tape!
-When installed, press down extremely hard on the panels.
-VHB tape sticks better over time, but initially is can be somewhat weak, and the larger panels may try to pop off the first couple days.
+When installed, press down hard on the tape to get a better bond to the clips.

 ![Magnet Test](Images/VHBTape.png)

 # Installation: